Guildhall: List of guildhalls in the United Kingdom

-Guild halls as meeting houses for guilds
+As meeting houses for guilds

 A type of guild was known in Roman times.
 Known as collegium, collegia or corpus, these were organised groups of merchants who specialised in a particular craft and whose membership of the group was voluntary.
 One such example is the corpus naviculariorum, the college of long-distance shippers based at Rome's port, Ostia Antica.
 The Roman guilds failed to survive the collapse of the Roman Empire.